The gameplay format and schedule for the 2018 Northeast Regional Championship are announced below.

-The 2017 USQ Northeast Regional Championship will be a round robin tournament in the community division, and a pool play into bracket play tournament in the collegiate division.
-The gameplay schedule can be found here, while information on the regional championship can be found here.
+The 2018 USQ Northeast Regional Championship will be a round robin tournament in the community division, and a pool play into bracket play tournament in the collegiate division.

-The community teams will participate in a triple round robin, playing each other team three times.
+The community teams will participate in a double round robin, playing each other team two times.
 There will be no bracket in the community division.

-The four community teams competing at this event are (listed in alphabetical order):
+The five community teams competing at this event are (listed in alphabetical order):

 Quidditch Club Boston

-The community team with the highest ranking at the end of the tournament will be the Regional Champion in their division and will qualify for US Quidditch Cup 11.
+The community team with the highest ranking at the end of the tournament will be the Regional Champion in their division and will qualify for US Quidditch Cup 12.
+Additionally, the community teams ranked 2 through 3 will also qualify for the national championship.
 To learn more about qualification, please see this article.

-The collegiate teams will participate in pool play in four pools, two of five (5) and two of four (4), before continuing on to a bracket structure to determine the collegiate regional champion as well as the nine (9) collegiate teams who qualify for US Quidditch Cup 11.
+The collegiate teams will participate in pool play in four pools, one of five (5) and three of four (4), before continuing on to a bracket structure to determine the collegiate regional champion as well as the eight (8) collegiate teams who qualify for US Quidditch Cup 12.
 To learn more about qualification, please see this article.

 The pools for the collegiate division are as follows (listed in alphabetical order):

 On Sunday, the top four teams in each pool will make it into bracket play.
 Teams ranked first in their pool will be placed in the championship bracket and earn a bid for US Quidditch Cup 11.
-Teams ranked second, third, or fourth in their pool will enter the qualification bracket to compete for one of 5 additional US Quidditch Cup 11 bids.
+Teams ranked second, third, or fourth in their pool will enter the qualification bracket to compete for one of 4 additional US Quidditch Cup 12 bids.
+Teams ranked second in their pool will still have a chance to compete for the regional championship title.

 The original ranked list was divided into four pots by seed, and each pool had one team randomly drawn from each pot.
 The rankings were based on the USQ standings, per the rankings algorithm described here.
 The pots that teams were drawn from are as follows: